-Connections in Mind is committed to improving access to executive function coaching for children and young people from all backgrounds.
-One way we do this is by providing world-class executive function coach training and accreditation.
+Connections in Mind is committed to improving access to executive function coaching for children, young people and adults from all backgrounds.
+One way we do this is by providing world-class executive function coach training.

+Executive function challenges are often the barrier to success for individuals struggling at school or the workplace.
 Executive function coaching is a client/student-led approach to behaviour change.
 It helps individuals to develop self awareness and to form new habits, enhancing their lives and helping them become more successful at mastering the skills they need to flourish.
-Often the barrier to success for individuals struggling at school or the workplace have their roots in challenges with executive function skills.

 Our Coach Training Course

 Most people have an array of executive function skills strengths and weaknesses.
-Identifying weaknesses can help in order to devise strategies to overcome these weaknesses.
-Because of the malleable nature of the brain’s neural pathways, techniques to overcome executive function challenges can be learnt.
+Identifying those challenges can help in order to devise strategies to overcome these weaknesses.
+The malleable nature of the brain’s neural pathways means we can all learn techniques to overcome executive function challenges.

-Executive Function Coaching can be delivered as a bespoke intervention or integrated into an existing practice.
+Executive Function Coaching can be delivered as a bespoke intervention or integrated into an existing supportive practice.
+The course offers a new EF lens that you can adopt into your practice, with knowledge and practice in delivering EF aware coaching to neurodiverse clients.

 What does the course cover?